panva/jose/docs/classes/_jwt_unsecured_.unsecuredjwt.md

 # Class: UnsecuredJWT

-The UnsecuredJWT class is a utility for creating `{ "alg": "none" }` Unsecured JWTs.
+The UnsecuredJWT class is a utility for dealing with `{ "alg": "none" }` Unsecured JWTs.

 **`example`**
 ```js